 Base Salaries.
 We have established the annual base salaries for our employed named executive officers on a position-by-position basis based on responsibility and experience.
 We pay this portion of each of our employed named executive officer's compensation to provide him with a reliable amount of compensation for the year, subject to his continued at-will employment and satisfactory performance for his services at the level of his responsibilities.
 Our chief executive officer has the responsibility to conduct annual internal reviews of our employed named executive officer salary levels in order to rank salary, individual performance and job value to each position.
-He then makes recommendations on salaries, other than his own, to our chairman of the board and then to our management development and compensation committee.
-The chairman of the board makes the recommendation on our chief executive officer's salary to the committee.
-The committee reviews the recommendations regarding changes in salaries for executive officers and may take such action, including modifications to the recommendations, as it deems appropriate.
-The recommendations of our chief executive officer and our chairman of the board and the determinations of our management development and compensation committee are based on our evaluations of the past year annual base-salary amounts with adjustments made as a result of our past and expected future financial performance, inflation, past and potential future individual performance and contributions or alternative career opportunities that might be available to our named executive officers employed by us, without performing any independent market research.
+He then makes recommendations on salaries, other than his own, to our chairman of the board and then to our management development and compensation regarding changes in salaries for executive officers and may take such action, including modifications to the recommendations, as it deems appropriate.
+The recommendations of our evaluations of the past year annual base-salary amounts with adjustments made as a result of our past and expected future financial performance, inflation, past and potential future individual performance and potential future individual performance for management and potential future individual performance reviews that might be available to our named executive officers employed by us, without performance and contributions or alternative career opportunities that might be available to our named executive officers employed by us, without performing any independent market research.